rocky-linux/wiki.rockylinux.org/docs/irc.md

 Current mappings are below.
 Note that this is not an all inclusive list.

 !!! note
     As matrix and IRC are no longer briged, the Matrix section has been removed.
+There are no plans to bridge Matrix.
+If you wish to request or provide any kind of knowledge or help in maintaining a bridge, please [file a ticket](https://git.resf.org/infrastructure/meta/issues).

 | IRC                         | Mattermost                                                                         |
 |-----------------------------|------------------------------------------------------------------------------------|